onovaes/onovaes/README.md

  - Bitbucket, GITLAB and GITHUB
  - PHP, Python and Shell Script
  - MYSQL, REDIS and PostgreSQL
- - AWS and Digital Ocean
+ - AWS, GCP and Digital Ocean

 ---